jdeck88/AmphibiaWebDiseasePortal/README.md

  * To customize text content on pages goto the ```content``` folder and update the relevant markdown files.
 This section contains markdown
  * To customize and create javascript functions goto static/js/{file}.js   This section contains javascript.
  * To customize the behavior of pages, update content in layouts/{section title}/single or list.html .
 This section contains mainly go syntax

+Data for the dashboard is served by the AD Portal API: https://github.com/BNHM/AmphibiaWebDiseasePortalAPI

 # Running locally
 if you have hugo installed you should be able to just type the following at the root directory: